Customs Broker Basics: What Cross-Border Shippers Need to Know

 An experienced cross-border freight provider will work with several brokers on a daily basis.
 They can help you refine your search and make some recommendations.

-For instance, Coyote is familiar with all major providers and, as part of UPS Supply Chain Solutions, we can also help set you up with their customs brokerage solution.
+For instance, Coyote is familiar with all major providers and, as part of UPS Supply Chain Solutions, we can also connect you directly to their customs brokerage solution

-Does it matter what side of the border my customs broker is located on?
+Does it matter which side of the border my customs broker is located on?

 For Canada/U.S. Cross-Border